Workflow Operator on Discord

 Prerequisites

-Before setting up Workflow Operator on Discord, configure the AI agent in the Web UI.
-Go to Agent Settings (/agent-settings) and set up the agent model, tool policy, and other defaults first.
-The Discord bot forwards messages to the built-in agent, so it must be configured before Discord can use it.
-Start with Agent Settings, then use Models & Providers and Tool Permissions & Bash Policy for the concrete setup pieces.
+Before setting up Workflow Operator on Discord, configure AI agent in the Web UI.
+Go to AI agent Settings (/agent-settings) and set up the model, tool policy, and other defaults first.
+The Discord bot forwards messages to the built-in steward, so it must be configured before Discord can use it.
+Start with AI agent Settings, then use Models & Providers and Tool Permissions & Bash Policy for the concrete setup pieces.

 Creating a Discord App